cs231n/cs231n.github.io/assignments/2020/assignment2.md

 permalink: /assignments2020/assignment2/
 ---

-This assignment is due on **Wednesday, May 6 2020** at 11:59pm PST.
+This assignment is due on **Wednesday, May 6 2020** at 11:59pm PDT.

 <details>
 <summary>Handy Download Links</summary>